How to Improve Digital Agency Value and Prepare Agency for Acquisition

 When my digital agency sold, it was to a strategic partner agency who we’d worked with on several other projects.
 They were a bigger agency with complementary services and at first, we were looking at ways to bring each other more business.
 After a closer look at what we were doing – our processes, our team or talent, and our clients – they brought an acquisition offer to the table.
 Instead of working together, they just wanted to acquire us and become one.
 That was the right decision at the time for my situation, but I can’t advise on what’s right for you and when.
 I do know that an acquisition is always better than making bad decisions, allowing profitability to suffer, and closing up shop.

 Bottom line — if your agency can be number one at one offering, one core service and use it as a foundation to be a leader, you will grow and scale your business.
 You will get noticed.
 You’ll be a leader in your industry.
-You will more profitable.
+You will have a more profitable digital agency value.
 And, you will gain the attention of potential buyers who, when the time is right, will make you an acquisition offer.

 Build your business to sell, but treat it like you never will.